btcpayserver/btcpayserver-doc/docs/WooCommerce.md

 7. Click “Pair”
 8. When you see the image, it means you successfully paired your server and your store.

-The process of pairing a store with BTCPay is explained in a video below, starting at 1:59
+The process of pairing a store with BTCPay Server is explained in a video below, starting at 1:59

 [![Store Pairing](https://img.youtube.com/vi/IT2K8It3S3o/mqdefault.jpg)](https://youtube.com/watch?v=IT2K8It3S3o?t=119 "BTCPay Server - Pairing your Store")